themouette/fossil-core/doc/mixins/deferrable.markdown

 Call all the enqueued failure callback.
 Use this function when you are sure you start a new process.
+The deferrables with an `abort` method will be aborted too.

 > Unterminated calls will still be processed, but it does not interfere with
 > deferrable execution and current queue is cleared.